pkarl/respeto/README.md

 * explain bandwidth vs. JS support implications
 * nod to the ongoing responsive image standards conversation
 * finish responsive workflow explanation
+* this all seems like it goes in a web site, not a README, no?
+* maybe remove jQuery as a dependency?

 ## Usage